kev5873/chat-api/README.md

 3. Make a directory for MongoDB
 	- `mkdir mongostore`
 	- `mongod --dbpath mongostore/`
-	- MongoDB should now be running
+	- MongoDB should now be running (Keep in terminal)
-4. `yarn dev:wds` - to start webpack hot reloader
+4. `yarn dev:wds` - to start webpack hot reloader (Do this in a separate terminal)
-5. `yarn start` - start express and react frontend
+5. `yarn start` - start express and react frontend (Do this in a separate terminal)
 6. Servers should be loaded
 	- Visit `localhost:8000` to view front end
 	- API calls are made on `localhost:8000/thread`